abalajiksh/mysite/content/posts/The-Mutable-Landscape-of-Running-LLMs-Locally.md

 - 512 GB Crucial NVMe SSD + 4 TB Crucial NVMe SSD (media library for Plex Server)

 The only processes running on this server are Plex Server, Prometheus and Grafana.
-All these applications run bare-metal(no-virtualization or emulated environment like docker) utilizing all the hardware resources.
-However, there is a small overhead for the Operating System as I installed Ubuntu 24.04 LTS desktop version which comes with proprietary encoding and decoding drivers for media streaming by default.
-I tried running headless-Fedora Server(no GUI, just terminal and SSH) and installing all proprietary drivers for maximum efficiency, but ran into some troubles I just can’t be bothered to tend to everytime; hence the Ubuntu Desktop.
-I have a Plex Pass Lifetime account so hardware-encoding is enabledby default.
+All these applications run bare-metal(no-virtualization or emulated environment like docker) using all the hardware resources.
+However, there is a small overhead for the Operating System as I installed the Ubuntu 24.04 LTS desktop version, which comes with proprietary encoding and decoding drivers for media streaming by default.
+I attempted a headless Fedora Server installation (no GUI, only terminal and SSH), installing all proprietary drivers for optimal performance, but I experienced persistent issues I’m unwilling to troubleshoot continuously.
+Default enabled hardware-encoding because of my Plex Pass Lifetime account.
 I have also setup the Plex server to „Hurt my CPU“ mode to use all the resources.
 However, I never saw CPU or RAM usage go beyond 15% and 10% respectively.

 Prometheus and Grafana are used to monitor my Compute Cluster I had setup as explained [here](https://ashwinbalaji.xyz/series/hpc-compute-cluster-at-home/).
 I have some experience with using LLMs for some custom projects that never saw the light of the day, so I figured let me use this Mini-PC to self-host LLMs.
 I can migrate the plex server to a proper NAS device in the future.

 ## Setup

-I caved in and installed docker as the choices of software I had only supported that.
-I love to keep things bare-metal as it gives me more control over whats happening on the system and my old habits as a Linux System Administrator.
-Docker is great if you are running 100s of services in your homelab and want to manage them efficiently.
+Reluctantly, I installed the docker as the software.
+I had only supported that.
+I love to keep things bare-metal as it gives me more control over what’s happening in the system and my old habits as a Linux System Administrator.
+Docker is great if you are running 100s of services in your home lab and want to manage them efficiently.
 I don’t do that.
 Just a select few.
-So, I never use docker except now I have to.
+So, I never use a docker except now I have to.

 The softwares I needed to use are: